SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

 ### General

-This dungeon is like an extension of the main story - Clearing it without carry-in items isn't very feasible.<br/>A good weapon and shield goes without saying, but you'll also want items to deal with Monster Houses.<br/>Those would be items like Confusion Scroll, Pinning Staff, Swap Staff, Swift Grass, Invincible Grass, etc.<br/>Monster Detector is also needed to avoid surprise attacks by the meaner monsters explained below.<br/>And of course, you'll want some items to help against the boss fight at the end.
+This dungeon is like an extension of the main story - Clearing it without carry-in items isn't very feasible.<br/>A good weapon and shield goes without saying - It's best to have 30 or higher for equipment strength.<br/>You'll also want items to deal with Monster Houses, since Special Monster Houses can be generated.<br/>Items like Confusion Scroll, Vaulting Staff, Switching Staff, Swift Grass, Invincible Grass, etc.<br/>Monster-find Bracelet is also needed to avoid surprise attacks by meaner monsters explained below.<br/>And of course, you'll want some items to help against the boss fight at the end.

-#### Nigiri Novice (Lv1: 2-5F, Lv2: 9-13F, Lv3: 24-29F)
+#### Nigiri Baby (Lv1: 2-5F, Lv2: 9-13F, Lv3: 24-29F)

-These monsters transform inventory items into Large Onigiri, and can inflict Onigiri status at higher levels.<br/>Losing a Preservation Pot full of important items can be very devastating for the adventure of course,<br/>but even worse is that you'll instantly collapse if you receive fire damage while you have Onigiri status,<br/>and Sky Dragons who spew fire at you from anywhere in the room appear with Nigiri Novice 3 on 24-27F.<br/>The best counter is to synthesize the Anti-Onigiri rune into your shield to nullify their special attack,<br/>but Onigiri Shield can't be found in the main story dungeon so most don't have that rune at this point.
+These monsters transform inventory items into Large Onigiri, and can inflict Onigiri status at higher levels.<br/>Losing a Preservation Pot full of important items can be very devastating for the adventure of course,<br/>but even worse is that you'll instantly collapse if you receive fire damage while you have Onigiri status,<br/>and Sky Dragons who spew fire at you from anywhere in the room appear with Nigiri Boss on 24-27F.<br/>The best counter is to synthesize the Nigiriproof rune into your shield to nullify their special attack,<br/>but Nigiri Stopper can't be found in the main story dungeon so most don't have that rune yet.

-#### Kengo (Lv1: 11-20F, Lv2: 26-29F)
+#### Swordsman (Lv1: 11-20F, Lv2: 26-29F)

-These monsters disarm and knock away your equipped items, with the item category varying by level.<br/>Kengo can only disarm your equipped shield, but Iai can disarm either your equipped weapon or shield.<br/>The disarmed item is lost if it hits another character or if you had Cannon Arm status via a trap or bracelet,<br/>and the only way to reclaim it is to check the Shady Shop in village_1 after the adventure ends.<br/>There isn't a shield rune to nullify this special attack, but Bind Bracelet keeps you safe.
+These monsters disarm and knock away your equipped items, with the item category varying by level.<br/>Swordsman can only disarm your equipped shield, but Fencer can disarm either your weapon or shield.<br/>The disarmed item is lost if it hits a character or if you had Far-throwing status via a trap or bracelet,<br/>and the only way to reclaim it is to buy it back from the Unsuspicious Shop in Shukuba Beach.<br/>There isn't a shield rune to nullify this special attack, but Affixing Bracelet keeps you safe.

 #### Gazer (Lv2: 8-23F)

-These monsters also appeared in the main story dungeon, but are dangerous enough to mention again.<br/>One of the possible actions Gazer's hypnosis can force is throwing an item - including equipped items.<br/>The item is lost if you throw your equipped item at another character, similar to Kengo's situation.<br/>In addition, Gazer can make you insert equipped items into pots, including Sale Pot or Presto Pot.<br/>It's best to synthesize the Anti-Hypno shield rune - Gazer Shield can be found in the main story dungeon.
+These monsters also appeared in the main story dungeon, but are dangerous enough to mention again.<br/>One of the possible actions Gazer's hypnosis can force is throwing an item - including equipped items.<br/>The item is lost if you throw your equipped item at a character, similar to Swordsman's situation.<br/>Gazer can also make you insert equipped items into pots, including Cashing Pot or Transmutation Pot.<br/>It's best to synthesize the Hypnosisproof shield rune - Gazer Shield can be found in the main story.

 ### Special Monster House

-Special Monster Houses often feature enemies outside of the regular monster table.<br/>Confirmed ones for this dungeon include Explosive House, Easy Chara House, and Greed House so far.<br/>What makes them so dangerous is that they've been sighted as early as 3F, yet can have Lv3-4 monsters,<br/>meaning you can end up having to face a Gitan Mamel, Archdragon, Cranky Tank, etc. at a very low level.<br/>Bring plenty of items for Monster Houses in case you run into these during your run.
+Special Monster Houses often feature enemies outside of the regular monster table.<br/>What makes them so dangerous is that they've been sighted as early as 3F, yet can have Lv3-4 monsters,<br/>meaning you can end up having to face a Gitan Mamel, Archdragon, Steadfast Tank, etc. at a low level.<br/>Bring plenty of items for Monster Houses in case you run into these during your run.

 # Floor Guide

 ### 1-6F

-Monsters are weak, so you shouldn't have any issues if you brought some items.<br/>Lv1 Shagga looks strong and may be intimidating if you played Shiren 5, but it's a pushover in this game.<br/>Unlike previous games in the series, <span class="redText">Nigiri Novice can transform items into Large Onigiri (1/6 chance).</span><br/>Feel free to perform Nigiri Morph Factory if you want, but it's not necessary at all in this dungeon.<br/>Bowboy and Crossbowboy appear between 5-7F, but if you want to collect arrows it's best to do it on 6F<br/>to avoid overlapping with either Nigiri Novice or Field Knave.
+Monsters are weak, so you shouldn't have any issues if you brought some items.<br/>Lv1 Shagga looks strong and may be intimidating if you played Shiren 5, but it's a pushover in this game.<br/>Unlike previous games in the series, <span class="redText">Nigiri Baby can transform items into Large Onigiri.</span><br/>Feel free to perform Nigiri Morph Factory if you want, but it's not necessary at all in this dungeon.<br/>Bowboy and Crossbowboy appear between 5-7F, but if you want to collect arrows it's best to do it on 6F<br/>to avoid overlapping with either Nigiri Baby or Field Knave.

 ### 7-20F

-Super Gazer (8-23F), Nigiri Morph (9-12F), Armordillo Bro (9-16F), and Kengo (11-20F) appear.<br/>It's best to avoid using Handy Dash, since it can put you into a bad situation depending on your settings.<br/>Beware of Armordillo Bro if you don't have a Balance Staff, since pots can break when you trip.<br/>The earlier Strategy section explains why the other 3 are dangerous, but in terms of how to deal with them,<br/>use staves or scrolls to disable them when they're adjacent since those options have 100% accuracy,<br/>and if there's distance between you and the monster, shoot arrows or use Tri-direction around a corner.<br/>Of course, just use direct attacks if you have the bracelet or runes needed to nullify their special attack.
+Super Gazer (8-23F), Nigiri Morph (9-12F), Brodillo (9-16F), and Swordsman (11-20F) appear.<br/>It's best to avoid using Handy Dash, since it can put you into a bad situation depending on your settings.<br/>Beware of Brodillo if you don't have a Balance Staff, since pots can break when you trip.<br/>The earlier Strategy section explains why the other 3 are dangerous, but in terms of how to deal with them,<br/>use staves or scrolls to disable them when they're adjacent since those options have 100% accuracy,<br/>and if there's distance between you and the monster, shoot arrows or use Frontal Attack around a corner.<br/>Of course, just use normal attacks if you have the bracelet or runes needed to nullify their special attack.

 Curse Girl (7-10F) can only curse your equipped shield, and there's no need to unequip your shield here,<br/>so you don't need to worry about her special attack at all.